zstackio/zstackio.github.io/tutorials/flat-network-ui.md

 <h4 id="prerequisites">2.
 Prerequisites</h4>

 We assume you have followed [Quick Installation Guide](../installation/index.html) to install ZStack on a single Linux machine, and the ZStack management node is up and running.
-To access the web UI, type below URL in your browser:
+To access the web UI, type below URL in your browser (Please use latest Chrome or Firefox browser.):

     http://your_machine_ip:5000/